milan2630/Slogo/doc/DESIGN_PLAN.md

 ## Milan Bhat (mb554), Ryan Weeratunga (rkw14), Robert Chen (rec43), Jaidha Rosenblatt (jrr59)

-Our program design involves a front-end view which handles everything displayed to the user, a backend Model which handles the logic of commands, and a Controller to send information back and forth between appropriate classes.
+Our program design involves a front-end slogo.view which handles everything displayed to the user, a backend Model which handles the logic of commands, and a Controller to send information back and forth between appropriate classes.
 The Controller is responsible for communicating with both the front end and backend.

 ### Introduction: